 - Repeater fields

-As you’ll see below, there’s a lot of ways to achieve your goal of dynamic forms!
+As you’ll see below, there are many ways to achieve your goal of dynamic forms!
 Using these features, you’ll only be limited by your imagination.
-Easily create something simple like a dynamic contact form for WordPress.
+Easily create something simple, like a dynamic contact form for WordPress.
 Or create complex forms that use dynamic fields to pre-populate forms based on existing entries!

-The best part about using our WordPress dynamic form builder?
-We’ve got extensive help documentation that will make dynamic forms easily to build for everyone!
-We’ve linked to each doc in the headers below.
+The best part about using our WordPress dynamic form builder is the extensive help documentation that makes building dynamic forms easy for everyone!
+We’ve linked to each document in the headers below.

 One more thing before we dive in...

-Before we get into the four types of dynamic field, there’s one honorable mention we should highlight: Formidable’s responsive, mobile-ready forms.
-When you think about it, forms should display dynamically based on the device and screen resolution they are be viewed on.
+Before we discuss the four types of dynamic fields, we should highlight one honorable mention: Formidable’s responsive, mobile-ready forms.
+Forms should display dynamically based on the device and screen resolution on which they are viewed.

-In that sense, Formidable Forms are always dynamic and will always scale properly on all mobile screens.
-Although the features below are all premium features, the free version of Formidable does include responsive forms.
+In that sense, Formidable Forms are dynamic and will scale properly on all mobile screens.
+Although the features below are all premium, the free version of Formidable includes responsive forms.
 Nice.

-Now let’s learn more about how WordPress forms & dynamic fields function in Formidable.
+Now let’s learn more about how WordPress forms and dynamic fields function in Formidable.

 Dynamic fields

-Dynamic fields are a great place to start.
 As the name suggests, these are form fields with dynamic abilities!
-In a nutshell, dynamic fields are used to create dropdowns, checkboxes and radio buttons that populate dynamically.
+In a nutshell, dynamic fields create dropdowns, checkboxes, and radio buttons that populate dynamically.

-How do they populate dynamically though?
+How do they populate dynamically, though?
 Based on form submissions or other categories or taxonomies.
 Dynamic fields can act as a gateway between your forms.
-This will link form entries together and allow users to input data from dynamically generated fields.
+This links form entries and allows users to input data from dynamically generated fields.

 The best part is that values submitted in dynamic fields stay linked to an original form entry.
 File uploads, email addresses - whatever data you collect can be used to tailor forms specifically to the user.

-Have you ever had one of those moments where you need to provide the same piece of data to a business twice?
-Every time that happens from now on, just think, “those folks aren’t using Formidable Forms”!
+Have you ever had one of those moments where you need to provide the same data to a business twice?
+Every time that happens from now on think, “Those folks aren’t using Formidable Forms”!

 Lookup fields

-Lookup fields are a little different than dynamic fields, but they still create a dynamic experience for the end-user.
-The main difference is that a lookup field can populate a form based on a set of data that is already saved.
+Lookup fields differ slightly from dynamic fields but still create a dynamic experience for the end-user.
+The main difference is that a lookup field can populate a form based on a set of already saved data.

 Imagine a price table that supplies the correct price for a product depending on the variables chosen by the user.
 Lookup fields can help with that!

-With lookup fields, you are still able to retrieve submitted values as with dynamic fields.
-There are some differences though, which you can find detailed here.
+You can still retrieve submitted values with lookup fields, as with dynamic fields.
+However, there are some differences, which are detailed here.

 One classic example of a lookup field: cascading field options.
 A form that allows users to select their country, state, city (or country, province, city in Canada, for example) is based on a cascading lookup field.